Content |

 On November 24, 2023, Russian scientists reported National Medical Research Center (NMSC) of Coloproctology named after A.N.
 Ryzhikh Ministry of Health Russia on the development of a new system for detecting malignant colon formations that are not visible to a human doctor.
 The solution called ArtInCol is based on funds. artificial intelligence More. here

-Present a swallowed diagnostic capsule that replaces colonoscopy
+A swallowed diagnostic capsule is presented that replaces colonoscopy

 On September 8, 2023, a team of US researchers from MIT and Boston University announced the development of a smart pill designed to diagnose bowel disease.